Geeksltd/Programming.Tips/docs/methods/do-one-thing.md

 > You cannot directly aim for a particular size.
 What you can do, is to aim to break **larger abstractions** into smaller ones.

 ## Micro-abstractions
 When we say a method should do one thing, what it really means is that it should do **one thing in one level of abstraction**.
-As part of the method body it can invoke other methods and run steps that are **one level below the stated name of the method**.
+As part of the method body, it can invoke other methods and run steps that are **one level below the stated name of the method**.
 In that case the method is doing one thing.

 After all, the reason we write methods is to decompose a larger concept (i.e, the name of the method) into a set of steps at the next (lower) level of abstraction.

-When refactoring your methods, go for **micro abstractions** and turn each one into a method with a name that represents that abstraction.
+When refactoring your methods, go for **micro abstractions** and break it down into smaller abstractions.
+Turn each piece of code that relates to one concept, or one abstraction, into a method with a name that represents that abstraction.

 ## Is my method doing one thing?
 To know if a method is doing more than “one thing”  try to extract another method from one or a bunch of its statements and give it a sensible name.
 Then think whether this new method (concept) is: